SafeGraphInc/safegraph_py/README.md

 ## Functions

+_A quick note before delving into the functions.
+There are 2 types of JSON objects that SafeGraph uses, thus 2 different functions are required.
+The 'unpack_json' function is designed specifically for key:value JSON object such as: 'visitor_home_cbgs', 'visitor_daytime_cbgs', etc...
+For columns that contain a JSON list of values, we have the 'explode_json_array' function.
+These columns only have a list of values (a list of 1 data type), such as: 'visits_by_day', 'visits_by_each_hour', etc...
+They cannot be used interchangeably due to the nature of the JSON objects._

 #### unpack_json(df_, json_column='visitor_home_cbgs', key_col_name='visitor_home_cbg', value_col_name='cbg_visitor_count')

 The unpack_json function is used to explode JSON objects within pandas, vertically, into a new DF.
-The default for this function is set to the visitor_home_cbgs collumn, but can be set to any of the JSON columns you might come across in the SafeGraph data.
+The default for this function is set to the visitor_home_cbgs column, but can be set to any of the JSON columns you might come across in the SafeGraph data.
+NOTE: This should be used with Key:Value columns only -- i.e. The 'visitor_home_cbgs' column.
+The key:values of the 'visitor_home_cbgs' look as follows: {"360610112021": 603, "460610112021": 243, "560610112021": 106, "660610112021": 87, "660610112021": 51}
 <br>
 * To change the column name where the Key from the Key:Value pair will go, simply add the argument 'key_col_name'
 * To change the column name where the Value from the Key:Value pair will go, simply add the argument 'value_col_name'